department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Components/Buttons and Links/Menus.md

 * Refer to the [VA Design System's content considerations for buttons](https://design.va.gov/components/button/#content-considerations)

 ## Accessibility considerations
+* All list items should be coded as buttons and not as links.
 * Users should be able to:
 	* Navigate to, open, and close a menu and with assistive technology
 	* Navigate between and select menu items with assistive technology